cfpof/ddsampling/README.md

 	Broadcaster	NaturalPlace	WrittenWork	Artist	EducationalInstitution	Building	MusicalWork Company	ArchitecturalStructure	Athlete	Work	Settlement	PopulatedPlace	Organisation	Place	Person

-During the experiments, we found that the construction phase of the weighting matrix is ​​very expensive with large databases because it requires a good internet connection.
+During the experiments, we found that the construction phase of the weight matrix is very expensive with large databases because it requires a good internet connection.
 To show you the difference, we have also distinguished two cases:

 	(a) Pretreatment with online matrix construction.
 	(a) Pretreatment from the weight matrix already built and stored locally.